gushogg-blake/svelte-view-engine/readme.md

 Components are compiled internally on the fly; there are no separate compiled versions of the modules living in the codebase.

-Component JS and CSS are delivered inline and client-side JS and markup are stored directly in memory once compiled.

 Component files and their dependencies can be watched for automatic rebuilding in development.

 Root template